PjHurtig/camping-pack-list/README.md

 ### Personal Testing

-i have tested the app on theese devices available to me with no problems
+i have tested the app successully on theese devices available to me.

 #### Phones